-Haleh Esfandiari, Middle East Program Director
+Haleh Esfandiari, Director Emerita, Middle East Program

-ran's nuclear program has taken center stage as a major international issue.
-Led by the United States, the P5+1 group of countries (the five members of the UN Security Council plus Germany) have made it their goal to ensure that Iran does not acquire or retain a nuclear weapons capability.
-To this end, they have imposed crippling economic and financial sanctions on Iran.
-For Iran, a resolution of the nuclear issue is crucial-in order that sanctions are lifted, the Iranian economy begins to grow again, Iran is integrated into the international community, and Iran's other differences with the United States and the West can be addressed.
-The negotiations Iran resumed with the P5+1 group at a public and official level after the election of President Hassan Rouhani in June of 2013 aim at a resolution that satisfies Iran's insistence on retaining an indigenous nuclear program for the peaceful purposes of research, medical isotope production, electric power generation, and the like and that satisfies the international community's insistence that Iran has no capacity for early breakout toward nuclear weapons production.
+fter 18 months of intensive negotiations, the United States and its partners in the P5+1 group of coun-Ltries (the five members of the UN Security Council plus Germany) were finally able in July 2015 to hammer out an agreement with Iran over the parameters of its nuclear program.
+For the United States and the other P5+1 members. the goal was to ensure that Iran does not acquire or retain a nuclear weapons capability.
+To this end, they imposed crippling economic and financial sanctions on Iran.
+For Iran, a resolution of the standoff with the world powers over its nuclear activities was equally crucial-to bring an end to sanctions, allow the Iranian economy to grow again, integrate Iran into the international community, and address Iran's other differences with the United States and the West.
+Serious negotiations became possible following the election of President Hassan Rouhani.
+The aim was an agreement that would satisfy Iran's insistence on retaining an indigenous nuclear program for the purpose of peaceful research, medical isotope production, and electric power generation, while satisfying the international community that Iran should retain no capacity for early breakout toward nuclear weapons production.

-As Robert Litwak argues in this perceptive study, technical questions alone do not explain the so far intractable nature of the nuclear impasse between Iran and the United States.
-Rather, the nuclear issue is also a surrogate for a more fundamental debate.
+As Robert Litwak argues in this perceptive study, technical questions alone do not explain the seemingly intractable problems the negotiators on both sides faced.
+Rather, he notes, the nuclear issue has been a surrogate for a more fundamental debate.
 Iran has yet to decide whether it remains a revolutionary state opposed to what it regards as a U.S.-dominated world order or an ordinary country.
-In dealing with Iran, the United States continues to debate whether the threat of a nuclear Iran is best addressed by a military strike on Iran's nuclear facilities, by containment through military sanctions and international isolation, or through engagement and incentives.
+In dealing with Iran, the United States all along debated whether the threat of a nuclear Iran is best addressed by a military strike on Iran's nuclear facilities, by containment through military sanctions and international isolation, or through engagement and incentives.

-The technical questions remain, of course, major stumbling blocks as well.
-Iran and the P5+1 group have very different perceptions of what constitutes an adequate peaceful nuclear program for Iran in terms of the type of nuclear facilities, the number and type of centrifuges, and the amount and quality of enriched fuel Iran will be allowed to keep.
-They also differ on the intrusiveness of IAEA inspections of Iran's facilities that Iran will allow and the information it should provide on possible military dimensions of its nuclear program.
+The technical questions remained, of course, major obstacles as well.
+Iran and the P5+1 group had very different perceptions of what constitutes an adequate peaceful nuclear program for Iran in terms of the type of nuclear facilities, the number and type of centrifuges, and the amount and quality of enriched fuel Iran will be allowed to keep.
+They also differed on the intrusiveness of IAEA inspections of Iran's facilities that Iran will allow and the information it should provide on possible military dimensions of its nuclear program.

-These issues have been the subject of serious negotiations between Iran and the P5+1 since the election of President Hassan Rouhani in Iran.
-In this study, Robert Litwak covers these important issues.
-He considers both the key elements and the possible shape of an agreement between Iran and its allies.
-Furthermore, he provides a concise and careful account of the evolving U.S. and Iranian positions on the nuclear issue, the domestic context in which the American and Iranian governments operate, and the impact of a possible nuclear agreement on the region.
+In an earlier study, Iran's Nuclear Chess: Calculating America's Moves, published in July 2014, Litwak addressed these important questions.
+He considered both the key elements and the possible shape of an agreement between Iran and its allies.
+Furthermore, he provided a concise and careful account of the evolving U.S. and Iranian positions on the nuclear issue, the domestic context in which the American and Iranian governments operate, and the impact of a possible nuclear agreement on the region.